wavebeem/wavebeem.com/src/blog/2016-12-19-compiler-code-generation.md

 ---
 title: "Compiler code generation"
-description: "How to make code generation for a compiler"
+description: "How to make code generation for a compiler."
 ---

 @[toc]